Consumers, Estate Agents and Redress Act 2007

-The Consumers, Estate Agents and Redress Act 2007 is an Act of the Parliament of the United Kingdom.
+The Consumers, Estate Agents and Redress Act 2007 (c.
+17) is an act of the Parliament of the United Kingdom.

 Background

 Before the act was passed, two thirds of estate agents fell under the Ombudsman for Estate Agents, a voluntary scheme set up by the industry.

 Provisions

 The Property Ombudsman's scheme is an official redress scheme under the act.
 Letting agencies are not required to belong to a scheme under the act.

 The act also established Consumer Focus, replacing Energywatch, Postwatch and the National Consumer Council, as a public body to represent consumers.